cjolson/homework_6/README.md

     2. Writing should demonstrate reflection on actual events and analyze these events to draw appropriate conclusions.

 ### Submission:
-1. Include all the files required in this write up in a new folder called ​assignment_6​ under your main Github folder.
+1. Include all the files required in this write up in a new folder called assignment_6 under your main Github folder.
 You should include,
     1. Your reflection in pdf or MS Word format.
 Include your name, section, and the assignment number in the document.
     2. All files for the homework.
     3. Your CSS, js and image files (and other font files etc. you are using) should be kept in their respective directories (typically font sets, icons, or images are stored in an Assets directory).
 It is a good way to keep your code organized.
-2. Make sure you do a ​git pull​​ before you start working.
+2. Make sure you do a ```git pull``` before you start working.
 3. Always (for every change, big or small) do a:
-4. The deadline for the Assignment is ​Fri October 26 2018 11:59 pm.​ We will count as your final submission the last ​git push​​ before that time.
+4. The deadline for the Assignment is Fri October 26 2018 11:59 pm.
+We will count as your final submission the last ```git push``` before that time.
 Anything pushed after that date and time will be counted as a late submission.

 ★ Bonus (8 pts total) ★
 1. Add a “wishlist” functionality.
 For this feature, users can add products to their wishlist and view their wishlist (either on the shopping cart page or a separate page). (max 3pts)
 2. Add a carousel on at least 1 Product Detail page that shows similar products.
 The carousel should be able to scroll left and right.
-See an ​example here​ taken from Amazon.com. (max 5pts)
+See an (https://drive.google.com/file/d/0B2esDnMdnTGLZ3NkVk9DbTNTcTQ/view)[example here] taken from Amazon.com. (max 5pts)
 ```
     1. git add *
     2. git commit -m “Please write a message that makes sense here; it is good practice”